jawalonoski/drug-interaction-cds-hook/README.md

 Demonstration of implementing a SMART-on-FHIR [`$cds-hook`](https://github.com/jmandel/cds-hooks/wiki) for drug-drug interactions using an AWS Lambda function.

+:warning:
-:warning: **This service is for demonstration purposes only and shall not be used for real world clinical decision support!** :warning:
+**This service is for demonstration purposes only and shall not be used for real world clinical decision support!**
+:warning:

 ## Requirements, Assumptions, & Dependencies

 The pre-fetch template for this hook requires `MedicationOrder` resources with `RxNorm` codes.
+This service could, but does **not** currently, examine `MedicationDispense`, `MedicationAdministration`, or `MedicationStatement` resources.
 This service uses the [National Library of Medicine Interaction RESTful API](https://rxnav.nlm.nih.gov/InteractionAPIREST.html#uLink=Interaction_REST_findDrugInteractions) to determine drug-drug interactions.